evgenyneu/quagga/README.md

 ## Templates

 Quagga uses templates to format the combined output of your files.
-Templates allow you to define how the output is structured, including headers, footers, and placeholders for file content.
+Templates allow you to define how the output is structured, including headers, footers, placeholders for file content, as well as providing instructions for an LLM.
 By default, it applies a [built-in template](templates/default.txt), but you can customize this to suit your needs.

 ### Create a custom template